MakeSchool/course-catalog/README.md

 nature of the complaint, anonymity may not be guaranteed, but we will do our best to protect the privacy of all parties involved.
 Make School does not tolerate any form of retaliation.
-The form can be used to report concerns regarding a violation of the

-TK_FIX link code of conduct [Code of Conduct](#heading=h.x0jvq6l5kdwl) or a concern regarding the conduct of an instructor or staff member.
+The form can be used to report concerns regarding a violation of the [Code of Conduct](/student-conduct-policies/code-of-conduct-equity-inclusion) or a concern regarding the conduct of an instructor or staff member.

 Complaints categories include: